 RoboCup RoboCup Changes and Comments RC-12.3.9: Unsportsmanlike Behaviour Human team members must at all times during the match behave in an appropriate manner.
-At least the following behaviours are considered unsportsmanlike: not following instructions of the referee and the assistant referees yelling at or insulting the referees, or the opponent, or the audience If, in the opinion of the referee, a human team member is behaving in an inappropriate manner, an unsportsmanlike behaviour foul will be called.
+At least the following behaviours are considered unsportsmanlike: not following instructions of the referee and the assistant referees yelling at or insulting the referees, or the opponent, or the audience deliberately delay the removal of a robot from the field during a game stoppage. • If, in the opinion of the referee, a human team member is behaving in an inappropriate manner, an unsportsmanlike behaviour foul will be called.
 RC-12.3.10: Goalie Protection Only the goalie is allowed to be in the goal area.
 If an attacking robot enters the defender's goal area (i.e. when the projection of the robot's geometric center on the field overlaps or goes beyond the goal area line), then it will cause a foul.
 If a defending robot other than the goalie enters the defender's goal area (i.e. when the projection of the robot's geometric center on the field overlaps or goes beyond the goal area line), then it will cause a foul.
 The line of the goal area is a part of the goal area itself.
 RC-12.3.11: Manual Positioning • It is not allowed to re-position robots manually during a game break.
 If a robot needs to be re-positioned, it has to be taken out for repair.
 See also NOTE from RC-8.3.1.